FelipeGuimaraes42/tp2-redes/README.md

         this command also makes the servers send to the client a full attackers position info the info is:
             the base, numbered one to four
-            the turn, zero to fourty nine
+            the turn, zero to forty nine
             fixed location, one to four
             and the info of a Pokémon a b c a is the id
                 b is the name
-                c is how many shots it has taken x must be a natural number or zero x must follows an order, i.e., if the user tries to send 1 before 0, the game closes shot x y z
+                c is how many shots it has taken x must be a natural number or zero x must follow an order, i.e., if the user tries to send 1 before 0, the game closes shot x y z
         this command makes the defender Pokémon shots in an attacker Pokémon x is the row that the defender Pokémon is